lxqt/lxqt-release-foo/announcements/2016-12-15-second-batch-fmqt-qterminal.md

 ---

 We would like to announce the second batch of point releases regarding lxqt-build-tools.
-All components have also several improvements and bug fixes beside the new dependency.
+All components have several improvements and bug fixes beside the new dependency.

 Please read the changelogs.